aranyaksamui/system-design-01-distributed-chat/README.md

 - **Decoupling:** Separating the application runtime from the data storage to prevent in-memory bottlenecks.
 - **In-Memory Data Stores:** Using Redis for sub-millisecond read/write operations suitable for real-time systems.
 - **Publish/Subscribe Architecture:** Fanning out messages across isolated server nodes to ensure high availability and cross-server communication.
-- **Containerization:** Using Docker to isolate infrastructure and prevent host operating system conflicts.
+- **Container Orchestration & Load Balancing:** Using Docker Compose and Nginx to build a virtual internal network, automate horizontal scaling, and distribute incoming traffic.